Katrineholm’s AI Journey with Intric

 The transformation wasn't purely technical—it was cultural, organisational and strategic.
 And it happened in a year.

-What started as experiments has become organisational capability—Katrineholm hasn't just adopted AI, they've built the infrastructure to keep evolving with it.
+What started as a pilot has become organizational capability—Katrineholm has not just adopted AI; they have built the infrastructure to continue developing with it.

 Ready to scale AI across your organisation?